barty533/support-system/README.md

 # AutoPrime — Conversational AI Support System

 A multi-agent conversational support system for a car dealership, built in Java using the Anthropic Claude API.
-Agent orchestration is implemented manually without any agentic frameworks.

 ---